 Create a big data file share

 Once you've saved the data in a location accessible to all GeoAnalytics Server machines, register it with your GeoAnalytics Server as a big data file share through your GeoAnalytics Server Manager .
-A big data file share will also create a big data catalog service, which can be consumed in GeoAnalytics Server tools.
+A big data file share will create a big data catalog service, which can be consumed in GeoAnalytics Server tools.
 To create the big data file share, follow these steps:

 - Sign in to GeoAnalytics Server Manager.
 The URL is in the format https://gisserver.domain.com:6443/arcgis/manager.
 If you do not know this URL, request it from your administrator.